sys-bio/tellurium/docs/antimony.rst

    unit substance = 1e-6 mole;
    unit hour = 3600 seconds;

-Adding an 's' to the end of a unit name to make it plural is fine when defining a unit: ``3600 second`` is the same as ``3600 seconds``.
+Adding an ‘s’ to the end of a unit name to make it plural is fine when defining a unit: ``3600 second`` is the same as ``3600 seconds``.
 Compound units may be created by using formulas with ``*``, ``/``, and ``^``.
-However, you must use base units when doing so ('base units' defined as those listed in Table 2 of the `SBML Level 3 Version 1 specification <http://sbml.org/Documents/Specifications#SBML_Level_3_Version_1_Core>`__, which mostly are SI and SI-derived units).
+However, you must use base units when doing so (‘base units’ defined as those listed in Table 2 of the `SBML Level 3 Version 1 specification <http://sbml.org/Documents/Specifications#SBML_Level_3_Version_1_Core>`__, which mostly are SI and SI-derived units).